Reading time: 9 min.

 Dr Mir Malkani

-Waking up in the morning to find that your hair is greasy can be very frustrating, especially if you’ve just washed it.
+Waking up in the morning to find that you have suddenly greasy hair can be very frustrating, especially if you’ve just washed it.
 But you may be relieved to know that there are many reasons your scalp may be oily which have nothing to do with hair hygiene.

 You may be experiencing seborrhea, a common skin condition that causes your glands to produce too much oil [1].
 Or you may be undergoing hormonal changes which disrupt the oil production balance in your skin and hair.
 Your diet, medication and stress levels could also play a part in making your strands greasy, as could the hair products you use and even the air quality around you.